web-illinois/illinois_framework_project/README.md

 ## Creating a cPanel site in web.illinois.edu

 1. From the cPanel dashboard, open up Terminal (or SSH into your site if you prefer)
-1. Run the below command from your home (~) directory
+2. Run the `composer` command below from your home (~) directory. _Be sure to take note of the admin password displayed at the end of the script._
-1. Access the site at _\<your domain prefix\>_.web.illinois.edu

 ```
 composer create-project --remove-vcs --no-dev --repository="{\"url\": \"https://github.com/web-illinois/illinois_framework_project.git\", \"type\": \"vcs\"}" web-illinois/illinois_framework_project:1.x-dev illinois_framework
 ```

+3. Access the site at _\<your domain prefix\>_.web.illinois.edu
+4. Login to your site at _\<your domain prefix\>_.web.illinois.edu/user/login

 Congrats!
 You should now have a Illinois Framework Drupal site!

-_Be sure to take note of the admin password displayed at the end of the script_

 ## Extra information:

+* Be sure to add the `drush` alias to your .bashrc file using the [instructions below](#drush-and-drupal-console)
 * The files for your site are stored in the ~/illinois_framework directory
 * Files uploaded to the site are stored in ~/illinois_framework/docroot/sites/default/files
 * The MySQL database username and password is stored in ~/.my.cnf
-* If you lose/forget your admin password, you can reset it with drush using the command `drush upwd admin "NEWPASSWORD"`
+* If you lose/forget your Drupal admin password, you can reset it with drush using the command `drush upwd admin "NEWPASSWORD"`
-* You can set up Shibboleth authentication to your Illinois Framework site using the instructions below

 ## Updating your site